Kateryna Monzul

 Kateryna Volodymyrivna Monzul (Катерина Володимирівна Монзуль; born 5 July 1981) is a Ukrainian football referee.
+She was the referee for the 2015 FIFA Women's World Cup Final.

 Biography

-Monzul is tall, speaks fluent English, and has a degree in architecture and town planning from Kharkiv National Academy of Urban Economy.
+Monzul speaks fluent English, and has a degree in architecture and town planning from Kharkiv National Academy of Urban Economy.
 She took charge of her first international match in September 2005, Finland versus Poland in the 2007 FIFA Women's World Cup qualifiers.
 She first refereed in a final tournament at UEFA Women's Euro 2009, while at the 2011 World Cup she served as a fourth official.

 The 2013 UEFA Women's Euro's Norway versus Denmark semi-final marked her first performance in a major nations tournament's final stages.
 The following year she refereed the 2014 UEFA Women's Champions League final.
 In 2014, she was voted second in the International Federation of Football History & Statistics (IFFHS) World's Best Woman Referee poll behind Bibiana Steinhaus.

 Monzul refereed the opening match of the 2015 FIFA Women's World Cup, marking her debut in the competition as main referee, in which she awarded a controversial injury time penalty kick to host nation Canada who scored to beat China 1–0.
 She also refereed the final on 5 July 2015 between the United States and Japan.
 In 2015, she was named as the IFFHS World's Best Woman Referee.

 On 3 April 2016, Monzul started working in the Ukrainian Premier League, in a match between Chornomorets Odesa and Volyn Lutsk.
 In doing so, she became the first female referee in the elite men's Ukrainian football division.

 In June 2017, Monzul was appointed to be an official at the UEFA Women's Euro 2017 in the Netherlands.